videojs/admin/CONTRIBUTING.md

 1. Use the [GitHub issue search](https://github.com/videojs/video.js/issues) — check if the issue has already been reported.
 1. Check if the issue has already been fixed — try to reproduce it using the latest `main` branch in the repository.
 1. Isolate the problem — **create a [reduced test case](https://css-tricks.com/reduced-test-cases/)** with a live example.
 You can possibly use [this codepen template](https://codepen.io/gkatsev/pen/GwZegv?editors=1000#0) as a starting point -- don't forget to update it to the videojs version you use.
-1. Answer all questions in the [issue template][].
+1. Answer all questions in the [issue template][issue template].
 The questions in the issue template are designed to try and provide the maintainers with as much information possible to minimize back-and-forth to get the issue resolved.

 A good bug report should be as detailed as possible, so that others won't have to follow up for the essential details.